Eastside median real estate price is $350,400, which is less expensive than 84.4% of New Jersey neighborhoods and 52.2% of all U.S. neighborhoods.

 Furthermore, 86.7% of the real estate in the Eastside neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Eastside neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Eastside neighborhood have a highly unusual car ownership.
 29.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.1% of U.S. neighborhoods.

 Did you know that the Eastside neighborhood has more Jamaican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 18.8% of this neighborhood's residents have Jamaican ancestry and 23.7% have Dominican ancestry.